Fellow, Eugene McDermott Distinguished Professor

 Dr. Michael Burton

-• Assistant Professor of Neuroscience
+• Associate Professor of Neuroscience

 “The objective of our studies is to understand the impact of lifestyle choices, advanced aging and inflammation on pain development, reproduction and metabolic function.
 The mechanisms that underlie these maladaptive processes are highly sought after because current therapeutics fail to offer relief to a large percentage of patients.
 I am honored to receive this support to help my lab’s translational research goals and to continue my efforts in building diversity in science.”